 - mental status changes or abrupt worsening of confusion, including significant changes in behavior

-What increases the risk for incontinence
+What increases the chance of incontinence in people with dementia?

 Certain factors can also increase a person’s risk for incontinence.
 These factors include: